Julie Vega: Singing career

 Aside from acting, Vega also became a successful singer in her own right.
 She initially refused to pursue a singing career of her own, but after repeated prodding from her older brother Joey, who noticed her beautiful singing voice, she finally consented to doing so.
 She took formal voice lessons under renowned songwriter Cecille Azarcon to further hone her singing voice.
 With the training she received, she was able to sing many of the theme songs of the movies she appeared in like Dear Mama, Where Love Has Gone, Don't Cry for Me Papa and Iiyak Ka Rin.

 It was during one of her singing promotions for Where Love Has Gone that Vega was discovered by Bong Carrion, who then offered her to be a recording artist for the then newly formed Emerald Recording Company owned by Carreon and his then wife, the famous Filipina singer Imelda Papin.
 Her debut single Somewhere in My Past, composed by Mon Del Rosario, was a major hit which became a certified gold record in only its first few weeks of release and would prove to be her most enduring hit and the one song she would be most identified with.
 The single's success prompted Bong Carreon and Imelda Papin to launch Vega as a full-time solo artist by coming up with the latter's 1985 debut album First Love, which included Somewhere in My Past and produced her further hit songs like Someone Special, The Memory Will Remain, and the eponymous title track itself.

 According to Vega, she particularly liked singing because it is through this medium that she is able to best express her inner thoughts and feelings.
-This became especially true after the loss of her brother Joey, to whom she was particularly very close.
-Joey was stabbed to death in a car by hired killers, who mistook him for another person they were hired to look for and then kill, while hanging out with his friends in 1983.
+This became especially true after the loss of her brother Joey, to whom she was very close to.
+Joey was stabbed to death in a car by a hired killer who mistook him as a member of fraternity that he was supposed to kill, while inside the car with his friends in the night of March 24, 1983.
 His untimely death at the age of 22 proved to be devastating for the young Julie, who then repeatedly wished to join him in death.